Exxon Mobil Boasts Record Profits for Q2

 Digging deeper, short-term options traders have been more call-biased than usual.
 This is per XOM's Schaeffer's put/call option ratio (SOIR) of 0.66, which sits in the relatively low 20th percentile of its 12-month range.

 A look at the charts shows XOM trading at its highest level since mid-June.
 The security staged a sharp bounce off its 160-day moving average earlier this month, and, should today's gains hold, is now eyeing its biggest monthly jump since January.
 Year-to-date, Exxon Mobil stock boasts a 58.1% lead.
-7 Dividend Stocks That Earn 10% Every Month
+7 Metaverse Stocks That May Go Out of This World

 .